Jessecar96/analog-capture/README.md

 ## Method 2
 **Use AmaRecTV to capture, and FFmpeg to encode and deinterlace.**
-This method uses signifcant disk space as it records to uncompressed AVI.
+This method uses significant disk space as it records to uncompressed AVI.
 It also takes more time since it requires a 2nd step to encode it to a more efficient format.

 Software: [AmaRecTV](SOFTWARE.md#amarectv-and-huffyuv), [FFmpeg](SOFTWARE.md#ffmpeg), [Avidemux](SOFTWARE.md#avidemux) (optional)

 1. Open AmaRecTV and verify your video shows up fine.
-2. Click the play button to record, and stop when you're done.
+2. Click the play button to record and stop when you're done.
 3. You can use the mute and unmute button to monitor your audio.
 This does not affect your recording.
-4. Optionally use avidemux to cut the beging and end off your video.
+4. Optionally use avidemux to cut the begining and end off your video.
 Make sure to use "Copy" for both the video and audio formats, and save as AVI.
 5. Use ffmpeg to encode your uncompressed video to H.264 video.
 Make sure to change the input file name.
 ```
 ffmpeg -i 'amarec(XXXXXXXXXX).avi' -c:v libx264 -crf 18 -aspect 4:3 -vf "yadif=1" -pix_fmt yuv420p -c:a aac -b:a 384k output.mp4